-Rasmussen said he understood Turkey had not yet made a final decision and was still in talks on the new defense system.
+Rasmussen said he understood Turkey had not yet made a final decision and was still in talks on the new defence system.

-Turkey's Defense Ministry said last month it favored China Precision Machinery Import and Export Corp's (CPMIEC) FD-2000 missile defense system over more expensive rival systems from Russian, U.S. and European firms.
+Turkey's Defence Ministry said last month it favoured China Precision Machinery Import and Export Corp's (CPMIEC) FD-2000 missile defence system over more expensive rival systems from Russian, U.S. and European firms.